ascend4/ascend4/models/test/ida/event_side.md

 The native assertions are in [test_ida.c](../../../ascend/integrator/test/test_ida.c).

-Each state starts at zero and has velocity 2 m/s when its Boolean `on[i]` is true, and 1 m/s otherwise.
+In the original seven tests, each state starts at zero and has velocity 2 m/s when its Boolean `on[i]` is true, and 1 m/s otherwise.
 Its single event occurs at `tau[i] = 0.1 + i*1e-7` seconds.
 Initial Booleans are explicitly set to the correct pre-event values.
 Four separate models test `>`, `>=`, `<` and `<=`;